Puss in Boots (1988 film)

 Puss in Boots, sometimes also listed as Cannon Movie Tales: Puss in Boots, is a 1988 musical version of the story of Puss in Boots, starring Christopher Walken as "Puss" and Jason Connery as the youngest son who is assisted by Puss.
 Carmela Marner stars as the Princess.
-The film was directed by Eugene Marner, the screenplay was by Carole Lucia Satrina.
+The film was directed by Eugene Marner, and the screenplay was by Carole Lucia Satrina.
 It is a part of a series of films known collectively as the Cannon Movie Tales.

 Plot

-In this film, Puss (Christopher Walken) transforms from cat to a bespoke gentleman who requests a pair of boots, and then tries to restore the reputation of his master (Jason Connery).
+In this film, Puss in Boots (Christopher Walken) transforms from cat to a bespoke gentleman who requests a pair of boots, and then tries to restore the reputation of his master (Jason Connery).
 When he puts his boots on, he transforms back to and from his cat form.